 Same Old Story: My Experience with Conversation Repetition, Looping with Dementia

-The other day I was reminiscing on some photos of my family.
-I ran across a photo of my dad from the Korean war.
+The other day, I was reminiscing on some photos of my family and ran across a picture of my dad from the Korean War.
 This triggered memories for me.
 My dad proudly served in the Korean War long before I was born.

 I stepped back from the exhaustion I was experiencing as a caregiver.
-Really, I tried to understand why this was happening.
+I tried to understand why he was repeating stories.
 His short-term memory area in his brain was being impacted by the progression of the disease.
 This left him only able to discuss the memories he could remember.
 Those were the ones he could retrieve from his long-term memory.

 My dad loved to talk about his days serving in the war.
-The more the disease progressed, the more noticeable the repetition of his stories became.
+The more the disease progressed, the more noticeable the dementia was in repeating stories.
 Not going to lie; it was a lot to take in on some days.

 Featured Forum